limyod/limyod/README.md

 - 👋 Hi, I’m Yodae
-- 👀 I’m interested in back end programming, but really still getting a feel for a variety of areas in programming
 - 🌱 I’m currently studying Computer Science at Oregon State University
 - 💞️ I’m looking to collaborate on all sorts of projects
 - 📫 send me a inquiry at limyod@oregonstate.edu